 Do you know the true cost of Blowfly strike?

 As temperatures vary and the season lengthens, livestock farms across the country begin preparations against blowfly strike.
-Unwilling to risk the potential impact to the flock’s productivity, Rudgeway Farms in Gloucestershire has implemented a preventative programme of fly control to cover the season, making sure profits are maintained even in times of high fly challenge.
+Unwilling to risk the potential impact to productivity, Flock Manager Henry in Gloucestershire has implemented a preventative programme of fly control to cover the season, making sure profits are maintained even in times of high fly challenge.

 “Blowfly strike is one of the most devastating things that can happen to your sheep,”

-Henry found that proper planning and use of the right product has proven a necessity for Rudgeway Farms’ blowfly control programme.
-“I think a lot of farmers accept they’ll get some blowfly strike early on in the year and treat if required, with a plan to apply a preventative to the flock post-shearing,”
+Henry found that proper planning and use of the right product has proven a necessity for blowfly control programme."I think a lot of farmers accept they’ll get some blowfly strike early on in the year and treat if required, with a plan to apply a preventative to the flock post-shearing,"

 says Henry.
 "This is not the most effective use of time and doesn’t guarantee that there won’t be any losses either through lamb productivity, ewe health or even mortality rates."